401(k) Plans for Small Businesses

 Once you have decided on a 401(k) plan, you will need to choose the type of 401(k) plan that is best for you – a traditional 401(k) plan, a safe harbor 401(k) plan, or an automatic enrollment 401(k) plan.
 In all of these plans, participants can make contributions through salary deductions.

 A traditional 401(k) plan offers the maximum flexibility among the three types of plans.
-Employers have discretion over whether to make contributions on behalf of all participants, to match employees’ deferrals, or to do both.
+Employers have discretion over whether to make contributions for all participants, to match employees’ deferrals, to do both, or to do neither.
 These contributions can be subject to a vesting schedule (which provides that an employee’s right to employer contributions becomes nonforfeitable only after a period of time).
 Annual testing ensures that benefits for rank-and-file employees are proportional to benefits for owners/managers.

 An automatic enrollment 401(k) plan allows you to automatically enroll employees and place deductions from their salaries in certain default investments, unless the employee elects otherwise.
 This is an effective way for many employers to increase participation in their 401(k) plans.